-The University of Baltimore School of Law invites applications for a Fellowship in its Veterans Advocacy Clinic to start on or about August 1, 2017.
+The University of Baltimore School of Law will announce when a fellowship position becomes available in the Veterans Advocacy Clinic.
 This public interest fellowship program offers practicing attorneys exposure to law school clinical teaching.

 The Bob Parsons Veterans Advocacy Clinic represents low-income individuals in veterans law litigation, legislative advocacy, and legal reform.
 The Clinic handles a wide variety of cases, which include VA disability claims and appeals, Court of Appeals for Veterans Claims appeals, discharge upgrade applications, and veterans court cases.
 The Clinic Fellow's duties include direct supervision of case work by clinic students and clinic classroom teaching in coordination with clinic faculty.
 Fellows also pursue professional goals in conjunction with his/her clinic director, including scholarly research and writing.
 This Fellowship is a full-time, 12-month position, and Fellows are responsible for case coverage during summer, winter, and other school breaks.

 This position is a contractual appointment for up to two years and can be extended for a third year under certain circumstances.

 Qualifications: excellent oral and written communication skills; at least two years of experience as a practicing lawyer primarily in veterans law; a strong academic record and/or other indicia of high performance ability; commitment to work for low income clients and a strong interest in teaching.
 Fellows must be members of the Maryland Bar (currently licensed in Maryland or willing to take the next Maryland Bar exam) in order to supervise law practice by students.

 Salary: The current salary is $55,000.
 The position includes full benefits, including retirement annuities, research support, and travel allowance.